Best Vegan Meatballs We’ve Made

 • Prepare Lentils

-3Stir in 1/2-teaspoon of fine sea salt, Italian seasoning, fennel seeds, mushroom powder (optional), and 1/2-teaspoon of pepper.
-Cook until the mushrooms give off their liquid and it boils away; another 5 minutes.
+3Stir in 1/2 teaspoon of fine sea salt, Italian seasoning, fennel seeds, mushroom powder (optional), and 1/2 teaspoon of pepper.
+Cook until the mushrooms give off their liquid, and it boils away, another 5 minutes.

-• Cooking the Meatballs
+• Cook Meatballs

 • 1Stovetop method: Heat a few tablespoons of olive oil in a wide skillet over medium heat.
 Gently place the meatballs into the oil and cook, occasionally turning them until well browned and heated through on the inside.
 Serve with warmed marinara sauce.